jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
-Ideology dies pretty quickly when entering government.
+Ideology usually dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
 Antagonists block practical solutions to government problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.

 When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.

 ![protest](https://techvolution.io/content/images/2020/04/protests2.jpg)

-_Marching and protesting can be good.
-It was the best tool the Civil Rights Movement had.
+_Marching and protesting was the best tool the Civil Rights Movement had.
 But today modern technology lets us change the world ourselves.
-The barriers to education, employment, communication, filmmaking, power generation are crumbling; if we grab hold of moderb tools.
+The barriers to education, employment, communication, filmmaking, power generation are crumbling; if we grab hold of modern tools.
 Credit: [Library of Congress](https://unsplash.com/photos/WzPxmB_tRlw), [Phil Hearing](https://unsplash.com/photos/OKMdjGLL7Is)._

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
-The right and duty to evolve must be our new ruling philosophy.
-It's the only way the player god's "nervous system" can adapt better solutions to our society's problems.
+Becoming frontline specialists with the right and duty to evolve must be our new ruling philosophy.
+It's the only way player gods can adapt better solutions to our society's problems.

 We're already starting to use digital tools to improve our lives.
-YouTube product reviews.
-Quora questions.
-Cutting cable cords and using Netflix.
-By controlling modern devices, the middle-class is starting to take control of society's new levers of power.
-Wanting to control more is the rebellion inside our mind, we need to establish the Internet Age.
+Uber, Etsy, Airbnb, YouTube product review.
+By controlling modern devices, the middle-class is beginning to take control of society's new levers of power.
+Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.

-That's why controlling tools is the Nature of all political battles.
+After all, controlling tools is the Nature of all political battles.
 Whether in galaxies far far away.
 Street fights in parking lots.
 Wars between nations.
 Or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed to empower protagonists and player gods to push human evolution, not get in the way.
+And why I needed to write a book to remind everyone philosophies and regulations are supposed to empower protagonists and player gods to push human evolution, not get in the way.

 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.